geovannyAvelar/lukla/README.md

 - ```make build-darwin``` (MacOS)

 ## Environment variables
-None of the following variables are mandatory, but you will probably need some of them to correctly set-up the API.
+None of the following variables are mandatory, but you will probably need some of them to correctly set up the API.

 * **LUKLA_ALLOWED_ORIGINS**: API allowed origins, separated by commas (,).
 If not defined, default is *http://localhost:PORT*;
 * **LUKLA_PORT**: API HTTP port.
 Default is *9000*;